Richard H. Stanton

-Richard Henry Stanton (September 9, 1812 – March 20, 1891, born Bob Stanton) was a politician, lawyer, editor and judge from Kentucky.
-Born in Alexandria, DC, he completed preparatory studies, attended Alexandria Academy, studied law and was admitted to the bar, commencing practice in Maysville, Kentucky in 1835.
-He was editor of the Maysville Monitor from 1835 to 1842 and served as postmaster of Maysville.
-He was elected a Democrat to the United States House of Representatives in 1848, serving from 1849 to 1855.
+Richard Henry Stanton (September 9, 1812 – March 20, 1891) was a politician, lawyer, editor and judge from Kentucky.
+A Democrat, he served three terms as a Congressman from Kentucky and was imprisoned during the Civil War.

+Stanton was born in Alexandria, then part of the District of Columbia.
+His parents were Richard and Harriet Perry Stanton.
+After briefly working with his father, a bricklayer, he studied law, settled in Maysville, Kentucky, and was admitted to the Kentucky bar in 1839.
+He was also editor of the Maysville Monitor from 1835 to 1842 and served as town postmaster from 1845 to 1849.

+He was elected to the United States House of Representatives as a Democrat in 1848, serving from 1849 to 1855.
 There, he served as chairman of the Committee on Public Buildings and Grounds from 1849 to 1853 and of the Committee on Elections from 1853 to 1855.
 He was unsuccessful for reelection in 1854.
-Afterwards, Stanton served as a state's attorney from 1858 to 1861.
+Afterwards, Stanton served as a state's attorney from 1858 to 1862.

-At the beginning of the Civil War Stanton was arrested and held at Camp Chase in Columbus, Ohio for supporting secession.
+At the beginning of the Civil War, Stanton was arrested and held at Camp Chase in Columbus, Ohio for supporting secession.

 Stanton was a delegate to the Democratic National Convention in 1868, whose slogan was "This is a White Man's Country, Let White Men Rule".
 He was a district judge from 1868 to 1874.
+He wrote a number of legal books.
 He resumed practicing law until his retirement in 1885 and died on March 20, 1891, in Maysville, Kentucky.
 He was interred there in Maysville Cemetery.